01walid/walid.dev/content/blog/python-forgiveness.md

     content = json.loads(message)
     log.info("Message successfully decompressed.")
 ```
-99.8% of the cases, the code with the `try` code will succeed, and without any checks or if statements, so no extra runtime overhead!
+99.8% of the cases, the code within the `try` block will succeed, and without any checks or if statements, so no extra runtime overhead, no extra costs!

-Only the rest of 0.02% of the messages will make the code enter the `except` block, and might introduce a slight runtime overhead, and it's worth it.
-Since they're few, the sum of the overhead is negligible.
+Only the rest of 0.02% of the messages will make the code enter the `except` block, and might induce a slight runtime overhead, but it's worth it.
+Since they're few, the sum of the overheads for these kind of messages is negligible.

 It's another reason for you to -maybe- you want to consider EAFP for such good cases.